adjust/unity_sdk/README.md

 #### <a id="iap-verification">In-App Purchase verification

-If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our `Unity purchase SDK` and read more about it [here][unity-purchase-sdk].
+If you want to check the validity of In-App Purchases made in your app using Purchase Verification, Adjust's server side receipt verification tool, then check out our `Unity purchase SDK` and read more about it [here][unity-purchase-sdk].

 #### <a id="callback-parameters">Callback parameters